 DP: This is the process that DP was built to support.
 It’s able to support fairly complex forecasting algorithms.
 It also provides a user cockpit that supports forecast changes at any level (when configured properly).
 DP is definitely the winner of this category if your company utilizes complex statistical forecasting methods.

 DP is the all-around winner of this category, but if your company does not need complex statistical algorithms (or doesn’t have anyone to manage them), then either will do.

 Round 2: Disaggregation:

 IBP: IBP allows for each Key Figure to have its own characteristic level at which its data is loaded, stored, and potentially utilized (termed a base planning level).
 And all macros must originate at this level for calculations.
 It is this flexibility that allows IBP to be able to run calculations at multiple aggregation levels so quickly.
-Essentially, the system is performing “linear” disaggregation from the user’s access level to this base planning level and back (similar to an APO DP drill down).
+Essentially, the system is performing “linear” disaggregation from the user’s access level to this base planning level and back.
+This is similar to an APO DP drill down.

 DP: DP uses the traditional CVC (characteristic value combination) approach to disaggregation, forcing the data to be saved at the lowest aggregation level and then using configuration rules to determine how aggregation/disaggregation to other levels is to be handled.
 This works fine for many situations, but tends to be a bit of an issue when performing complex currency-based data.